 Secondly, the State sued on the DOL’s original definition of healthcare provider.
 The state wanted to limit the definition to employees who provide healthcare, rather than employees who work for an entity in healthcare.

-The State also objected the DOL’s original rule permitting intermittent leave could be taken in increments rather than block periods and that employers.
+The State also objected the DOL’s original rule permitting intermittent leave the ability to be taken in increments rather than block periods.
 The FFCRA does not recognize intermittent leave and the DOL has yet to provide solid reasoning for this decision.

 Finally, the State objected the DOL’s additional documentation requirements beyond those required for access to the FFCRA.This also rejected the requirement that employees must show this documentation before taking FFCRA leave.